LaStepa/lastepa.github.io/_posts/2022-02-17-twresources.md

 [I'd Rather Be Writing - Documenting APIs: A guide for technical writers and engineers](https://idratherbewriting.com/learnapidoc/) // Full course to learn how to document APIs

 # GitHub
-[Video: GitHub for Documentation, by Rhonda Glennon](https://youtu.be/812E14gFgb4) // Introduction to GitHub with a focus on documentation specialists
+[Video: GitHub for Documentation, by Rhonda Glennon](https://youtu.be/812E14gFgb4) // Introduction to GitHub tailored to documentation specialists